yutong2018/yutong2018.github.io/_pages/awards.md

 permalink: /awards/
 author_profile: true
 ---
+*  Finalists for IISE Manufacturing and Design (M&D) Division Best Paper Award (Winner will be selected in May 24th, 2022)
 *  Finalists for [IISE Manufacturing and Design (M&D) Division Best Student Paper Award](https://www.iise.org/Details.aspx?id=38051) (Winner will be selected in May 24th, 2022)
 *  Finalists for [IISE QCRE Division Best Student Paper Award](https://www.iise.org/Details.aspx?id=29058) (Winner will be selected in May 24th, 2022)
 *  Member of [Graduate Academy for Teaching Excellence](http://vtgrate.org/membership/application-and-review/), Virginia Tech (2022)